-Each section has quick tips right after the main reading.
+The quick tips will always come first in each section, and these are made to take with you when you need to advocate for yourself.
 Quick tips are brief summaries of each topic.
 These are helpful if you want to review or if you are in a hurry.